JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 </div>

 Note, here we use the `$SRCROOT/../..` as the path to the root of our Gradle project.
-It can depend on the way the Xcode project was created.
+It can depend on how the Xcode project was created.
 Also, we use the generated `SharedCode/build/xcode-frameworks/gradlew` script, the `packForXCode` task generates it.
-We assumed that the Gradle build is executed at least once, *before* opening the Xcode project on a fresh machine.
+We assumed that the Gradle build is executed at least once, *before* opening the Xcode project on a new machine.

 The `step-007` branch of the [github.com/kotlin-hands-on/mpp-ios-android](https://github.com/kotlin-hands-on/mpp-ios-android/tree/step-007)
-repository contains a possible solution for the tasks that we did above.
-One can also download the [archive](https://github.com/kotlin-hands-on/mpp-ios-android/archive/step-007.zip) from GitHub directly or check out the repository and select the branch.
+repository contains a possible solution for the tasks that we have done above.
+We can also download the [archive](https://github.com/kotlin-hands-on/mpp-ios-android/archive/step-007.zip) from GitHub directly or check out the repository and select the branch.